Kaohsiung Lantern Festival

 A crowded night market next to Lotus Pond.

 This night market ran the length of the lake (around 1.5km).
 I bought some fresh green onion bread and iced lemon juice.
-It was a cool evening (under 20ºC), so I was the only person wearing shorts.
+It was a cool evening (under 20ºC), so I was the one of the only people wearing shorts.

 A temple across the road from the Dragon and Tiger Pagodas.
 Some yellow and black things can be seen in the foreground at the very bottom edge of the frame.